 Gotta keep it going, right?
-The bloodline continues with our present-day advocate of natural wines: Nikko’s son, Galen.
+The bloodline continues with our present-day advocate of low-intervention wines: Nikko’s son, Galen.
 An ‘80s baby and a Napa Valley lifer, Galen’s been absorbing the vast wine knowledge surrounding him since childhood, nabbing his first job at age 13, working at Stag’s Leap Wine Cellars.
 Which ultimately led him to the marketing side of the industry.
 Galen managed major retail chain and restaurant accounts for Southern Wine & Spirits, the country’s premier wine distributor.
-There, he represented the leading portfolios in the industry — among them Constellation, Treasury Wine Estates, and Ste.
-Michelle Wine Estates.
 What resulted was priceless insight into how premium wine is made and sold in America.
 He later gained certifications from the Society of Wine Educators and the Court of Master Sommeliers and studied winemaking at UC Davis extension among working harvests at Cuvaison Winery.
-Now, Galen tirelessly builds on that experience as the founder of Wine Fellas.
-He has also recently revived his parents’ historic wine label Schochenfels, and is dedicated to the lifelong journey of winemaking.
-In keeping with the historic philosophy shared by all four Schoch generations, Galen remains dedicated to his family’s commitment to pure, organic wines.
+Now, Galen tirelessly builds on that experience as the founder and winemaker of Wine Fellas.
+He recently revived his parents’ historic wine label Schochenfels and is gearing up for his third vintage.
+In keeping with the historical philosophy shared by all four Schoch generations, Galen remains dedicated to his family’s commitment to living wines.

 And there you have it: the Schoch family’s everlasting imprint on California wine.
 Each a leader in his own era, each an innovator committed to the ideals of mindfulness in their dealings with people, nature, and wine.